Enterprise Hub in Airtable

 Note

-Org unit admins may only assign users to org units where they are an org unit admin.
+Org unit admins can only assign users to org units where they are an org unit admin.

 Admin roles in Enterprise Hub